Music-App-Platzi/Music-App-Backend/README.md

 # Sound Music App API

-The Forum App API enable devs customize forums.
-Can be utilized to access, create, read, update and delete users, access posts, comments and categories.
+Sound Music API enable devs customize and utilized for sigup/sigin features, create, update, delete and get songs, albums, artists and playlists for the users.
-Also the endpoints are covered by roles permissions and JWT for authorization for each type.
+It also has the option to like your favorite songs and offer personalized recommendations.